ibbzy09/Powershell-MQTT-Client/README.md

 * Modular, MQTT Topics can run Recipes
 * Supports asynchronous and synchronous workflows

+Why:
+I wrote this utility to service my home, it worked well so I decided to open source and share it.
-More background: There were many scenarios I wanted to achieve and after Googling around I couldn't find much or anyone who had done before, I wanted to show a Windows Toast on my screen after someone pressed my doorbell, turn on a screen and show a live camera feed of visitors and many other Windows automations.
+There were many scenarios I wanted to achieve and after Googling around I couldn't find much or anyone who had done before, I wanted to show a Windows Toast on my screen after someone pressed my doorbell, turn on a screen and show a live camera feed of visitors and many other Windows automations.
 So I wrote this over the course of two evenings.

 ## Config